moaahmad/RoundUp/README.md

 # StarlingRoundUp

-StarlingRoundUp is an iOS application that leverages the [Starling Bank API](https://developer.starlingbank.com/docs) to help users save more effectively.
+'Round Up' is an iOS application that uses the [Starling Bank API](https://developer.starlingbank.com/docs) to help users save more effectively.
 The app aggregates all transactions within a given week, rounds each transaction up to the nearest pound, and allows users to allocate the rounded-up amount to one of their savings goals.

-**Please note: Before running the app, please add the API Access Token for your customer to `Debug.xcconfig` otherwise a `fatalError` will be thrown.
-Unit tests can still be run without the token configured.**
+**Important:** Before running the app, ensure that you add your API Access Token to the `Debug.xcconfig` file.
+If the token is not configured, the app will encounter a `fatalError`.
+Note that unit tests can still be executed without the token.

 ## Requirements